Click for possible route/stop changes on the day of your tour here.

 Forsyth Park in Savannah Forsyth Park

 Forsyth Park is a sprawling 30-acre city park in Savannah’s Historic District.
-It features one of the city’s most photographed fountains, Spanish moss gracefully draped among the trees, and even a locally sourced farmers’ market on Saturdays.
+Gracefully draped with Spanish moss, the park features one of the city’s most photographed fountains and even hosts a locally sourced farmers’ market every Saturday.
 The park has long been considered an absolute must-do on any local’s guide to visiting Savannah.

 Jones Street